abdullahmusheer/abdullahmusheer/README.md

 - 🔭 I like developing stuff currently I am workong on API development using FastAPI.
-- 💬 Ask me about Database management, SQL Querying, IT Infrastructure, Microservices and Business Analysis
+- 💬 Ask me about Database management, SQL Querying, IT Infrastructure, APIs, Microservices and Business Analysis
-- ⚡ Lets develop something cool, learn a new language or start fresh
+- ⚡ Lets develop something cool together related to SQL,Data Engineering,Infrastructure or
 - 📫 Reach me @ https://ca.linkedin.com/in/abdullah-rizvi
 - My areas of interests include data, solutions, development, architect and knowledge sharing
-- Techstack that I work on are Python,ETL,Kafka,FastAPI,Mulesoft,VBA(not really)
+- Techstack that I work on are Python,ETL,Kafka,FastAPI,Mulesoft and Salesforce,VBA(not really)
+- OS - Linux CLI - Red Hat Linux, Almalinux, Centos 🐧
-- Databases - Oracle,MySQL,MSSQL,IBM DB2
+- Databases - Oracle,MySQL,MSSQL,IBM DB2 - I installed and configure enterprise level databases

+🧠 My Background
+Business and IT hybrid – I’ve worked on infrastructure, database setup, and  configuration

+Exploring paths in data engineering, DevOps, and backend development

+Always curious about how systems connect and automate!